Operator Shifting for Noisy Elliptic Systems: Related Work

-The immediately pertinent area of the literature related to our work is usually classified under \emph{model uncertainty}.
+Beyond the field of statistical inverse problems, a pertinent area of the literature related to our work is \emph{model uncertainty}.
 Quantifying and representing model uncertainty is important in many different fields of computational science, ranging from structural dynamics \cite{soize2005comprehensive} to weather and climate prediction \cite{palmer2005representing}.
 However, work relating to model or parameter uncertainty is usually domain specific and focuses more on establishing a model for uncertainty than it does on trying to reduce error in the resulting predictions.
 In contrast, our work focuses entirely on reducing error, rather than quantifying it.
 Our work is also not restricted to a particular domain, class of problems, or randomness structure, as long as those problems are linear.

 We note that our setting shares some similarities with the problem of uncertainty quantification (UQ).
 However, the problem we face here is different from the standard uncertainty quantification setting in a subtle but very important way.
 In UQ, one is usually given a distribution $\mathcal{P}$ and a map $T$ and asked to estimate statistics about the pushforward distribution $T_* \mathcal{P}$ (i.e., expectation, standard error, etc.).
 Practitioners typically accomplish this task via Monte Carlo techniques \cite{marzouk2016introduction} or some form of stochastic Galerkin projection \cite{xiu2002wiener} or collocation method \cite{xiu2005high}.
-In contrast, in our setting we have a distribution $\mathcal{P} = \matDist$ and our goal is to accurately compute the image under $T$ of a statistic of $\mathcal{P}$, rather than a statistic of the push-forward of $\mathcal{P}$ under $T$.
-Here $T(\cdot)$ is matrix inversion and the statistic we are interested in is the true matrix $s(\matDist) = \truMat$.
-Indeed, the issue that $\E[\sampMat^{-1}]$ and $\E[\sampMat]^{-1}$ are significantly different is at the core of our paper, as we are (in the unbiased case) interested in $\E[\sampMat]^{-1}$, and not $\E[\sampMat^{-1}]$.
-What does, however, fall into the purview of uncertainty quantification is the question of evaluating how well one does of estimating $\E[\sampMat^{-1}]$; but this is ultimately an orthogonal discussion.
+However, for our purposes, we are more interested in the image of the statistic $\E[\sampMat] = \truMat$ under matrix inversion, rather than quantifying the pushforward of the distribution of $\sampMat$ under matrix inversion.

 The central problem in this paper is also not dissimilar to the setting of matrix completion seen in \cite{candes2010matrix, keshavan2009matrix}.
 In matrix completion, one usually seeks to recover a low-rank ground truth matrix $\mat{M}_{ij}$ from observations that have been corrupted by additive noise, e.g., $\mat{N} = \mat{M} + \mat{Z}$.
 If $\mathcal{P}_{\Omega}$ denotes the subset sampling operator on matrix space, then one is trying to recover $\mat{M}$ from